GL192021/vae-posterior-collapse/README.md

 ## Numerical Results and Figures
-The file `numerical_results.md` int the `results/` folder contains the results of the current implementation together with figures demonstrating the main claims.
+The file `results/numerical_results.md` contains the numerical results of the current implementation together with figures demonstrating the main claims.

 ---